CrumpledDog/Umbraco-HealthCheckSlackNotificationMethod/README.md

 # Credits and references

-This project includes [SlackAPI](https://github.com/Inumedia/SlackAPI) which is MIT licensed.
+This project uses [SlackNet](https://github.com/soxtoby/SlackNet) which is MIT licensed.